LMakhanya/Mzansi-Marketplace-Store/README.md

 ## 🌍 What is Mzansi Marketplace?

 Mzansi Marketplace is a web and mobile-based platform that allows South African buyers to browse, order, and pay for goods sold by local vendors.
-With secure payment gateways (Yoco & Flutterwave), real-time notifications, and WhatsApp alerts, shopping online has never felt more local and connected.
+With secure payment gateways (Yoco), real-time notifications, and WhatsApp alerts, shopping online has never felt more local and connected.

 ## 📱 Buyer Features